trapcodeio/object-validator-pro/readme.md

 // log: [ 'username', 'Username does not match goodString' ]
 ```

-From the results above you can see that `data.username` was checked with `exact` function added earlier.
+`data.username` was checked with `exact` function added earlier.

-Also you can notice the `:param` and `:option` in error message.
+Notice the `:param` and `:option` in error message?

-`:param` if found is replaced with the `key` of the data you are validating.
+`:param` if present is replaced with the `key` of the data you are validating.

-`:option` if found is replaced with the `value` of the validation rule passed.
+`:option` if present is replaced with the `value` of the validation rule passed.

 This enables you create nice custom errors for your validations out of the box.

-lets modify errors of validations that exists already.
+You can also modify an error of a validator that already exists.

 ```javascript
 new Validator('exact').error('Something Happened with: :param').save();